JUFO portal user guide

 3.6.
 Indexing

-Sherpa Romeo is an online service where it is possible to review the open access policy of registered journals and publishers.
+An online service where it is possible to review the open access policy of registered journals and publishers.
 The service is maintained by the non-profit organisation Jisc (Joint Information Systems Committee).

 What does indexing mean?
 The indexing means that the publisher has registered its open access policy in the Sherpa Romeo service.
 In the publication channel listing on the front page of the portal, a mark in the self. arch. column indicates that the channel allows immediate self-archiving of accepted or published versions of the manuscript.
 More information on Sherpa Romeo inclusion criteria.

-Web of Science is a service owned by Clarivate that contains abstract and citation information.
+A service owned by Clarivate that contains abstract and citation information.
 The best known products are Science Citation Index Expanded, Arts & Humanities Citation Index and Social Sciences Citation Index.
 WoS best covers natural sciences and medicine.

 What does indexing mean?
 The journals indexed in the catalogs of the WoS Core Collection are peer-reviewed, aimed at an international audience, regularly published and ethically acceptable in their editorial practices.
 Journals are required to provide at least descriptive information in English.
 In addition, reference analysis is used in the selection.
 More information on WoS inclusion criteria.